What to do

 The Boston Public Garden, next to the Boston Common, was America's first public botanical garden.

 The iconic Swan Boats, which began operating in 1877, are a popular tourist attraction.
-Children especially enjoy the short 15-minute ride on the artificial lake, passing under the suspension bridge, surrounded by weeping willows (open daily from April 13 to September 2, from 10 a.m. to 4 p.m. in low season and until 5 p.m. in high season / swanboats.com).
+Children especially enjoy the short 15-minute ride on the artificial lake, passing under the suspension bridge, surrounded by weeping willows (usually open every day from mid-April between 10 a.m. and 4 p.m. for the tourist season.

 Stroll along its meandering pathways with their decorative trees, plants and fountains, and admire the statues such as a bronze of the family of ducks immortalized in the children's book “Make way for Ducklings” and an equestrian statue of George Washington.
 You can even watch real swans and ducks on the lagoon!